|Do you want to receive these lessons every week?

 These are just some fun ways to start the ideas running through your mind.

-Setting: in the kitchen
+Setting: under the bridge

 Everyone is invited to subscribe to the